-You can synchronize load balancing configurations among all Session Recording Servers.
+An enhancement has been achieved that some load balancing configurations can be synchronized among all Session Recording Servers.

-The load balancing feature requires Version 7.16 or later of the Session Recording Server and Session Recording Agent.
+This feature requires Version 7.16 or later of the Session Recording Server and Session Recording Agent.

 Changes to Session Recording in support of load balancing: